-When you buy a specific cryptocurrency from one exchange, and sell it to another at higher price simultaneously, you make a profit with the margin.
+When you buy a specific cryptocurrency from one exchange, and sell it to another at a higher price simultaneously, you make a profit with the margin.
 This is called Crypto Arbitrage.
 Trading highly valuable assets like cryptocurrencies are perfect for arbitraging due to the price inconsistency from different exchanges.
 But, it’s not as straightforward as it sounds.

 There are several points you need to keep in mind while trading.
 In this article, we will explain how to make more profits with crypto arbitrage.